 Body Size and Shape

 The DSH generally has a medium to large, muscular, and well-balanced body.
 Their legs are sturdy, and their paws are round.
-To answer the question “How big do domestic shorthair cats get?” they typically weigh between 8 to 15 pounds, with males often being larger than females.
+To answer the question “How big do Domestic Shorthair cats get?” they typically weigh between 8 to 15 pounds.
+Males often being larger than females.

 Head

-The head of a Domestic Shorthair is often rounded, but given the vast genetic diversity, some might exhibit slightly more elongated or angular faces.
+The head of a Domestic Shorthair is often rounded.
+Given the vast genetic diversity, some might exhibit slightly more elongated or angular faces.
 Their cheeks are often full, especially in males.

 Eyes

-The eyes of a DSH can be its most captivating feature.
-They are usually round and can come in various colors, often correlating with the cat's coat color.
-For instance, white cats might have blue, green, or even one of each (heterochromia), while a copper or deep gold eye color is prevalent in cats with an orange coat.
+The eyes of a DSH can be their most captivating feature.
+They are usually round and can come in various colors.
+These often correlate with the cat's coat color.
+For instance, white cats might have blue, green, or even one of each (heterochromia).
+A copper or deep gold eye color is prevalent in cats with an orange coat.

 Coat and Color

 The coat, as the name suggests, is short but can range from very sleek and close to the body to slightly plush.
 The coat is dense and provides the cat with insulation against various weather conditions.
-Regarding colors and patterns, the Domestic Shorthair is a true kaleidoscope.
-They can be found in virtually every cat color and pattern, including but not limited to solid (like black, white, blue, or red), tabby (mackerel, spotted, or classic), calico, tortoiseshell, and bi-color.
+The Domestic Shorthair is a true kaleidoscope.
+They can be found in virtually every cat color and pattern.
+These include but are not limited to solid (like black, white, blue, or red), tabby (mackerel, spotted, or classic), calico, tortoiseshell, and bi-color.

 Domestic Shorthair Personalities